Why do the tribes want to bring salmon back above Grand Coulee Dam?

 Is there good habitat for salmon in the blocked area?

-Answer: Habitat evaluations for salmon are an important component of the Phase 1 investigations.
-The work done so far shows that there are hundreds of miles of streams with habitat that is available and suitable to support tens of thousands of adult salmon and millions of rearing juveniles.
+Answer: Habitat evaluations for salmon were an important component of Phase 1 investigations.
+The work done showed there are hundreds of miles of streams with habitat that is available and suitable to support tens of thousands of adult salmon and millions of rearing juveniles.

 How many fish will be moved?

-Answer: The number of fish moved in any given year will vary depending on the run size of salmon downstream (quantity of surplus salmon) and the objective of the study or release.
-Initially we expect relatively small numbers of adult salmon (dozens to hundreds) to be trapped and hauled in trucks to meet cultural and educational objectives.
-As the program grows, we expect the number of adults and juveniles to increase into the thousands — perhaps tens of thousands.
-We also expect our efforts to be guided by the science-based recommendations coming from the phased reintroduction planning process.
-One study may require only 100 fish whereas another study may require 50,000, depending on the life stage (adult or juvenile) and the study design.
+Answer: The number of fish moved in any given year will vary depending on the run size of salmon downstream (quantity of surplus salmon) and the objectives of the experiments or studies being implemented each year.
+Initially, we began the program by trapping and hauling relatively small numbers of adult salmon (hundreds) to meet ceremonial, cultural and educational release objectives.
+As the program grows, we expect the number of adults and juveniles to increase into the thousands of adult salmon and hundreds of thousands of juvenile salmon.
+We also expect our efforts to be guided by the science-based recommendations coming from the phased reintroduction planning process which will evolve over time and adapt to previous lessons learned.

 What will salmon reintroduction cost?

-Answer: The costs of reintroduction are not clear because the studies to determine feasibility and facility design and effectiveness have not been completed.
-Phase 1 planning efforts to-date have cost hundreds of thousands of dollars, and we expect that studies and facilities in Phase 2 will cost millions.
-If Phase 2 experimental releases and interim passage facilities show favorable results, then an important step at the end of Phase 2 will be to determine the preferred options and cost estimates.
+Answer: The total costs of reintroduction are not clear because the studies to determine feasibility and facility design and effectiveness have not been completed.
+Phase 1 planning efforts to-date have cost hundreds of thousands of dollars.
+Phase 2 studies are estimated to cost between $300 and $400 million, of which the majority of those costs will be associated with fish passage testing.
+If Phase 2 experimental releases and interim passage facilities show favorable results, then an important step at the end of Phase 2 will be to determine the preferred options and cost estimates for the final stage of full reintroduction.

 Who will pay for salmon reintroduction?